jayfunc/BetterLyrics/README.md

 ## Tested music player

+- NetEase Cloud Music
+  - Please install the [BetterNCM plugin](https://microblock.cc/betterncm) first.
+If a downgrade guide pops up after the installation, please follow the guide to complete the downgrade of NetEase Cloud Music (downgrade to 2.10.13);
+  - After that, please install the InfLink plugin in PluginMarket.
+After the installation is complete, please restart NetEase Cloud Music.
+At this point, all preparatory operations have been completed, enjoy it!
 - Kugou Music
   - No timeline information broadcasted, which means when you change timeline position in Kugou Music, BetterLyrics has no way to detect this change.
 - Apple Music